 Against the touch of vandal hand.

 At the end of the path from the front gate of the garden to the Martha Crone Shelter will be found a large granite boulder bearing a dedication to Eloise Butler.
-The boulder was placed the year following her death and sits in front of an oak tree that was planted in her memory.
+The boulder was placed the year following her death in front of a Pin Oak tree that was planted in her memory.
 On the boulder is mounted a bronze tablet, dedicated on Arbor Day, May 4th, 1934.
 The oak is no longer there, but the boulder is sheltered by a large Leatherwood shrub - another plant she had sought out for the Garden.
 Her "occult" experiences in finding this shrub were described in this writing.

 Commentary, historical documents, and photos of the dedication: Butler Tablet Dedication.